-Investments 2019: CHF 10,000
+Expenditures 2020/21: CHF 10,000

 Investments to date: approx. CHF 10,000

-Total investments over 3 years: CHF 18,500
+Total expenditures over 3 years: CHF 18,500

 Project Manager: Seidu Issah

-New 2019: Illegal trade with shark products in Greece
+Successfully completed: Illegal trade with shark products in Greece

 Greek marine waters have a remarkable biodiversity of sharks and rays with 67 species (37 shark species, 30 ray species) confirmed to occur so far.
 Based on the latest IUCN Red List assessment, 21 of the 37 shark species found in Greek waters are considered threatened (vulnerable, endangered, critical).
 Sixteen shark species are protected based on national and international legislation (including the Barcelona Convention, the Bern Convention, CITES, GFCM recommendations and presidential decrees).
 However, no species-specific data is available because there is no specific fishery for these species and most of them are simply discarded at sea due to their low commercial value.
 Landed species are reported in aggregated categories.
 In the absence of current data on any protected species landed, there is a high risk of illegal trade in these species.